-Section VIII contains some definitions for terms used in this notice.
+Section X contains some definitions for terms used in this notice.

 I. Application for initiation, exaltation, joining or re-joining

-As a candidate, you consent to the processing, retention and sharing of your personal data submitted on or with your application, including details of criminal convictions if applicable, for the purpose of assessing your membership application and any other Masonic applications you may make.
+As a candidate, you consent to the processing, retention and sharing of your personal data submitted on or with your application, including details of criminal convictions if applicable, for the purpose of assessing your membership application and any other membership applications you may make to Masonic entities.